csmangum/ReCoN/SUBMISSION.md

 - Terminal features from `perception/terminals.py`:
   - Basic filters, SIFT-like features, blob/geometric features, optional autoencoder.
 - Mapping from features to terminal units used in the demo(s).

-Rationale: synthetic glyph-like scenes make object structure explicit (e.g., roof above body; door inside body), highlighting ReCoN’s strengths in representing part relations and temporal checks.
+Rationale: synthetic glyph-like scenes make object structure explicit (e.g., roof above body; door inside body), highlighting ReCoN's strengths in representing part relations and temporal checks.
 Terminals provide simple, explainable feature activations; an optional denoising autoencoder can supply compact learned features when enabled.

 ## Visualization & UX

 - What the Streamlit app shows: graph states, message flow, scene overlays, step/run controls.
 - How the visualization reveals causality (requests, confirmations, failures, sequencing).

 The UI presents the network graph with nodes colored by state and animated message edges, alongside the current scene and overlays for detected terminals.
 Controls allow single-step, run/pause, and reset.
 This pairing makes it easy to see which requests were issued, which evidence arrived, and why a script confirmed or failed.

 ## Experiments & Results